atlaska826/cs_303_assignments/Assignment2/report_2.md

   * [Header File - TBA](File)

 ## Running the Program
-To run the program, make sure you have the a2_question_1.cpp code file, single_linked_list.tpp code file, and the single_linked_list.h header file, all in the same working directory.
+To run the program for each question, make sure you have the files for the question you want to run in the same folder.

+The required files for each question are as follows:
+* **Question 1**
+  * a2_question_1.cpp code file
+  * single_linked_list.tpp implementation file
+  * single_linked_list.h header file
+* **Questions 2**
+  * a2_question_2.cpp code file

 If you don't place them all in the same folder, the code will not run properly.

 ## Screenshots